srun#!/bin/bash

 sinteractive --account myprojectname --time 00:10:00

-command shows the list of jobs which are currently queued (they are in the RUNNING state, noted as ‘R’) or waiting for resources (noted as ‘PD’, short for PENDING)squeue -u $USER
+sinfo command gives an overview of the partitions(queues) offered by the computersqueue command shows the list of jobs which are currently queued (they are in the RUNNING state, noted as ‘R’) or waiting for resources (noted as ‘PD’, short for PENDING)squeue -u $USER lists your jobs